DataDog/upload-dsyms-github-action/README.md

 ## Setup

 An [API key](https://app.datadoghq.com/organization-settings/api-keys) is required to upload dSYM files to Datadog.
-It is possible to configure the tool to use Datadog EU by defining the `site` parameter to `datadoghq.eu`.
-By defaut the requests are sent to Datadog US.
+It is possible to configure the action to use Datadog EU by defining the `site` parameter to `datadoghq.eu`.
+By default the upload is sent to Datadog US.

 ## Usage